erolcem/LLM_API/README.md

 This will create a tunnel running in the background .
 It will last a few hours or until you close it .
 The output will be an API URL:
-Save this as your access point to use locally.
+This is our entry point to local instances.
+Paste it into "server_url.txt"

-## Pt2: How to call use LLM locally
+## Pt2: How to call and use LLM locally

 ### Prerequisites
 Have vscode installed.